snap-stanford/snap-python/doc/source/reference/GetKCore.rst

 Return value:

 - graph
-    A Snap.py graph or network where all nodes have degree > K. The graph is empty if no such graph exists.
+    A Snap.py graph or network where all nodes have degree >= *K*.
+The graph is empty if no such graph exists.

-For more info see: http://en.wikipedia.org/wiki/K-cores#k-Cores
+For more info see: http://en.wikipedia.org/wiki/K-cores%23KCores

 The following example shows how to check if a K-Core subgraph exists for :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::